giellalt/lang-gle/gle.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
+The Irish language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/affixes/propernouns.lexc)</small>

+inserted +Len +Uru to distinguish between a bhíonn & a mbíonn Dir/Indir Rel clauses Dec 2004 inserted ^Verb (x5) in NegQ (EUD 14-10-2017)

+FORMS NOT LENITED IN POSITIVE PAST TENSE incl IMPERFECT

+áil -> Gen ála

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/affixes/verbs.lexc)</small>JUN 2012 EUD: Added +Len everywhere lenition is applied i.e. ^Sé
+: May have implications for CG3
+Na hAidiactaí Tuairisciúla - Descriptive Adjectives
+C O N T I N U A T I O N     C L A S S E S
+E. Uí Dhonnchadha
+(c)2001

+adj following a fem. noun is always lenited (^Sé) regardless of whether the preceding noun is lenited or eclipsed (neither ??) as is the vocative after vocative particle "a"

+SAME FORM IS USED FOR COMPARATIVE AND FEM GEN SG

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/affixes/symbols.lexc)</small>+Idf is no longer used with base form .. just +DefArt after article ...
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-gle/blob/main/../src/fst/affixes/adjectives.lexc)</small>+Idf is no longer used with base form .. just +DefArt after article ...
 ## Moirfeolaíocht na nAinmfhocail Gaeilge (Morphology of Irish Nouns)

 FEMININE NOUN continuation classes